Pausing Reconciliation

 Even when paused, each object reflects its status properly.
 When the lowest

-field of the object is updated with the Paused
+the .status field of the object is updated with the Paused condition

 set to true.
 This condition is then propagated up to the parent objects.